 JC Trueba ("The Phantom") became a Substance drummer in late 2017.
 JC was born in Mexico City and now calls Los Angeles home.
 As a child he was exposed to all genres of music and thanks to his uncle, he was exposed to rock and roll from a young age.
 His musical influences are diverse - spanning from Queen and David Bowie to Doves and Black Rebel Motorcycle Club.
 JC has performed in practically all of LA’s venues, ranging from the smallest hole in the wall dive bar to legendary venues.
 Substance are very happy to have JC as part of the band.
 His chops with a click track are second to none!

 David Paleno ("Lapper") has been friends with Jeff since college.
 Both Lapper and Jeff learned to play their instruments in the 1990's getting together once per week to jam to an Alesis drum machine in Jeff's garage/bedroom/studio at the time.
 Sharing the same love for new wave and 80s music, they formed their first cover band Element Zero in 2006.
-In 2017, Substance was looking for a new bass player.
-Lapper auditioned and was a strong contender, but unfortunately the band decided to go in a different direction.
-But later the next year (2018), Jeff was not enjoying the current lineup of Substance.
-So he contacted Lapper to see if Lapper would be interesting in filling the Hooky role.
+In 2018 Jeff was looking for a new bassist for Substance, so he asked if Lapper would be interesting in filling the "Hooky" role.
 Lapper jumped at the opportunity.
 It's been a fun ride ever since.
 Lapper brings to Substance his love of New Order, a strong ear along with exceptional graphic design and video editing skills.